Would You Like to Bust Through Your Writing Block?

 They’re all shouting their ideas at you, but you can’t make sense of any of it because of all the noise and chaos.

 That’s writer’s log jam.
+This is what blocks your writing.
 It’s the inability to write because of too many influences, too much information, and too many different ideas banging against each other in your head.

 You may know writer’s log jam by the terms over-stimulation or information overload, but whatever you call it, it’s destructive to your creativity.